 Qualtrics conducted a survey in 2017, asking millennials whether they would take a pay cut from a company that offered flexible work arrangements.
 75% of them answered ‘yes’ to the question.

 A large number of SMEs that were suspicious of what work-from-home would lead to have come to trust the model and realize that employees thrive well under this model.
-According to studies, staff that can take advantage of flexible work arrangements tend to be more loyal, motivated, and engaged.
+According to Forbes, staff that can take advantage of flexible work arrangements tend to be more loyal, motivated, and engaged.

 Flexible work options also help companies attract a forward-thinking staff that is motivated by the freedom to choose their work timings and locations.
 Having the flexibility to set your own routine greatly improves productivity.